A Complete 2 Days in London Itinerary

 Explore the National History Museum

 The Natural History Museum, formerly named the British Museum, is a scientific museum comprised of 70 million specimens from all parts of the world, historical collections, and a leading research science center.
 This famous museum represents the discovery and enjoyment of the natural world through exciting exhibits.
+The most popular part of this museum is the blue whale skeleton they have hanging on the main promenade.

 Unique Places to Visit in London